phpactor/language-server-psalm/README.md

 PHPStan Configuration
 ---------------------

-The extension depends on having a `phpstan.neon` in your project root which defines your projects `level` and analysis `paths` e.g.:
+The extension depends on having a `psalm.neon` in your project root which defines your projects `level` and analysis `paths` e.g.:

 ```
-# phpstan.neon
+# psalm.neon
 parameters:
     level: 7
     paths: [ src ]